CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Noteworthy ⚡

-- Thank you all for helping us reach 500 GitHub followers!
-A hearty acknowledgement message can be found [here](https://github.com/CodeMaster7000/Thank-you-for-500).
+- Tune in to the Apple Event on 9th September 2024 at 17:00 GMT [here](https://www.apple.com/uk/apple-events/)!
-- Happy Preptember, or Techtember, to all tech enthusiasts celebrating!
+- Happy Preptember/Techtember to all tech enthusiasts celebrating!

 ### About me @CodeMaster7000